prolingua/transparentproxy/README.md

 -change the value of PROXY in upgrade_box_v2.js with the address of TransparentProxy
 -run: npx hardhat run --network testnet scripts/upgrade_box_v2.js

-#verify and publish Box: npx hardhat verify --network testnet {the address of Box}

-#verify and publish BoxV2: npx hardhat verify --network testnet {the address of BoxV2}
+#verify and publish the proxy admin, proxy and implementation: npx hardhat verify --network testnet {the address of Box Proxy}

-#verify and publish TransparentProxy: ???

-#verify and publish Proxy: ???